Inclusion of young people living with disabilities in TVET

 There is a dearth of evidence on TVET in Africa to facilitate evidence-driven decision-making.
 This requires more investment in research from stakeholders.
 Researchers are more likely to focus on young people with disability if funding is made available.

-There is low participation of youth with disabilities in TVET with females most affected.
+There is low participation of young people with disabilities in TVET with females most affected.
 There is the need to dispel the myths associated with TVET as male-suited and provide financial support to encourage women's participation.
 This can be done by using female TVET graduates as role models to encourage female participation.
 In addition, TVET course should be broadened to include courses that are attractive to women.

 TVET institutions should widen access for persons living with disabilities by adopting affirmative action – where challenges that people with disabilities faced are considered in determining their academic requirements for admission.